 They are very busy people with packed schedules, rushing from activity after activity in a determined effort to get as much enjoyment out of their life as they possibly can.

 More than anything, they want to avoid feeling bored, sad, or uninspired.
-As a coping mechanism for their fears they search out excitement and new, fun experiences in life.
+As a coping mechanism for their fears, they search for excitement and new, fun experiences in life.

 How do Enneagram Type 7 individuals act?